MaxTheWhale/firefox-extensions-ecosystem/README.md

 - The Application Id will be shown near the top of the page.
 Use this ID when calling `createRemoteStorage`.

 ## Testing
 There is an extension in the test folder.
-It can be loaded in Firefox, and when it is clicked it will open a Jasmine test suite, which will run through a series of tests for each cloud provider.
+It can be loaded in Firefox and will run through a series of tests for each cloud provider.
+Unit tests will run automatically when the extension is loaded.
+An integration test can be run as well by clicking the extension's icon.